-Pop: grab your old girl with her new tricks, if this was Gaga’s first and last album it would be just as complete as it is in context as a dynasty starter.
+Pop: grab your old girl with her new tricks; if this were Gaga’s first and last album, it would be just as complete as it is in context as a dynasty starter.

 The Fame is nothing more and nothing less than a perfect Pop debut through and through.
 Visceral, catchy, panoramic, reflective, progressive, chock full of hit singles, formidable filler, and fun; foreshadowing or foreboding depending on how you look at it – and yet, so very simple.
 The Fame is merely a skeleton, and the beats are nothing more than an atmosphere.
 In Britney’s wake we saw a sea change: where Spears’ genesis was plot-driven – a tale of a singer at the whim of heavy production, and a girl at the whim of a weighty world – Gaga’s voice is the fuel behind The Fame.
 She gives life to the beats, as much as she injected the joie de vivre back into Pop’s consciousness.

 The sound is underground and mainstream, simultaneously past and present.
 “Just Dance” couldn’t be more straightforward as it rips the disco skeleton from the past, fleshes it out with simple synth layers, and slaps an electro-futuristic veneer on for 21st Century tech propulsion.
 The beat is a night out: airy synth, simple percussion, minimal layers, basic four-count – nothing crazy, nothing coercive, just dance music.
 The lyrics are universal: just dance, gonna be okay – and repete after moi.